dddrrreee/cs140e-win19/labs/lab9-threads/lab.md

    value as (2).
 Put an error in it, and verify you detect the error.

    4. Write another version with a single instruction; validate as in (3).
-   Don't be afraid to search through the [ARM manual](../../docs/armv6.pdf) or the [lectures](../lect7-interrupts/docs) or different ARM documents such as
+   Don't be afraid to search through the ARM manual (`docs/armv6.pdf`) or the [lectures](../lab7-interrupts/docs/) or different ARM documents such as
     [this](http://www.keil.com/support/man/docs/armasm/armasm_dom1359731152499.htm).

 Examples of `cpsr`: